ste-giraldo/python-cisco-huawei-backup/README.md

 version for simple backup for one device

 #cisco_backup_v0.2.py
+version for multiple backup from list of host from file hosts

+#huawei_backup_v0.2py
-version for multiple backup from list of host from file cisco_hosts
+version for multiple backup from list of host from file hosts To avoid error "CryptographyDeprecationWarning" use python-paramiko >= 2.5